Understanding The 80/20 Rule In Project Management

 7. Manage Risks: Identify and mitigate risks associated with the critical few factors to minimize their potential negative impact on the project.

-8. Leverage Technology: Utilize project management tools and software to streamline processes, automate repetitive tasks, and improve overall efficiency.
+8. Leverage Technology: Utilize project management tools and software to streamline processes, automate repetitive tasks, and improve efficiency.

 Common Usages of the 80/20 Rule